beterry/deacom-hw/README.md

 I’ve built many expandable menus in the past and knew that the bug was most likely a mistake with absolute positioning or an incorrect selector in `style.css`.

 On further inspection, I confirmed that the absolute positioning was correct; however, I could not find a `:hover` pseudo selector targeting the sub-menu.
 I added this selector, changing the display property of the sub-menu to `block` when the menu item is hovered.
-This solution was successful and created to desired functionality.
+This solution was successful and created the desired functionality.

 ```css
 header .menu .menuOption .subMenu {